XiaoZ0108/SVPN/README.md

 ## System Architecture

 The system architecture is divided into three main components:
-1. **Client Frontend (Android Application)**: A React-Native-based application that allows users to interact with the VPN services.
+1. **Client Frontend (Android Application)**: A Flutter application that allows users to interact with the VPN services.
 2. **Centralized Backend**: The backend is built using Node.js and handles user authentication, access control, and configuration management.
 3. **VPN Server**: The VPN server, built on **OpenVPN**, is responsible for managing secure connections and tunneling user traffic.